Homemade pasta consists of only three essential ingredients: flour, water, salt (and optionally eggs).

 Where to buy 00 flour for pasta?

-You will be able find all of these brands directly on Amazon, or you can try to find them in a store close to you.
+Refer to my recommended pasta flour at the top.
 All three brands are quite common and also sell a collection of other types of flour.
 Since I haven’t explored homemade bread etcetera I don’t know the quality of their other types of flour, but I can definitely recommend their type 00 pasta flour.

 In the table at the start of the page you can find the three types of flour that I most commonly use when making fresh homemade pasta.
 These are the three best types of flour for homemade pasta that I have come across.
 I also give a quick explanation what flour is most suited for different types of pasta and textures, as this depends on the flour as well.

-When you make eggless pasta, you want to use a more coarse grinded type of flour for your pasta, since you use water instead of eggs.
-The water isn’t a strong enough binding agent for the fine type 00 flour so want to use a flour that is made from a more coarse grind.
+When you make eggless pasta, you want to use a more coarsely ground type of flour for your pasta, since you use water instead of eggs.
+The water isn’t a strong enough binding agent for the fine type 00 flour so want to use a flour that is more course such as a good quality type 1 flour.

 All-purpose flour does the job for vegan pasta dough just fine, but if you want something better I suggest using semolina flour, which does the job of holding the water and flour together perfectly.
 I have experimented with combining all-purpose and semolina flour for homemade vegan pasta, and this works great if you use a 50/50 distribution.

 Protein and gluten play a vital role in the way that the flour can be used.
 Knowing more about these two components will give you a deeper knowledge about flour in general, not just when it comes to choosing the perfect combination for pasta flour.
 In the following paragraphs you’ll get to understand the way protein and gluten have an have an influence on the way you can use the flour.